All Stories

 • Thursday, April 20, 4 pm

-Celebrating the work of advancing caregivers
+Celebrating the Work of Advancing Caregivers

 Since the inception of CCA in 2000, advancing caregivers as a respected and recognized workforce has always been our goal.
 With California’s population aged 65+ expected to grow 18% or by 1.25 million adults, the need to both attract people to this work and offer career advancement opportunities through high-quality caregiver training has never been more urgent.